Plain Talk on What Your Professor Wants

 Mixing up the evidence and the analysis

-Whether you're writing a paper on alternative energy or molecular biology, you're bound to have a mix of fact and commentary.
+Whether you're writing a scientific paper on alternative energy or molecular biology, you're bound to have a mix of fact and commentary.
 Finding the right ratio is essential to writing a scientific paper that meets your professor's standards.
 In the humanities, great essays usually have two or more sentences of analysis for every sentence of fact.
 If you're writing a paper for the social sciences, invert this ratio and include twice as much fact as analysis.
 In the sciences, there is generally little personal analysis, but your professor may direct you to do otherwise.
 Is this a hard and fast rule?
-No. It's a general editing guideline that will help you write a balanced paper.
-For more on writing insightful analyses, see "Digging Deeper for Excellent Commentary."
+No. It's a general editing guideline that will help teach you how to write an essay.

 Syntax: Clarifying your point

-Syntax is a fancy word that deals less with what you say than with how you say it.
+Syntax is a fancy word that deals less with what you say and more with how you say it.
 Most scientific papers suffer from a glut of unnecessary words.
-A tip from our scientific editing experts: If you want your paper to ring true with the professor, don't slow him down with linguistic speed bumps.
+If you want your paper to ring true with the professor, don't slow him down with linguistic speed bumps: avoid wordiness!

 Here's an example of a wordy sentence: